ibm-cloud-docs/watsonxdata/jmx_metrics.md

  Sysdig agents are installed on every node within your {{site.data.keyword.cloud_notm}} cluster.
 They continuously collect data from the management containers.

-## Requesting access permission for non-operation User
+## Requesting access permission for non-operation user
 {: #rqst_access_nouser}

 To get access permission as a non-operation user, do the following steps: